nealalan/tf-nealalan.com/README.md

 ![](https://raw.githubusercontent.com/nealalan/EC2_Ubuntu_LEMP/master/sites-as-https.png)

-## NEXT STEPS
+## NEXT STEPS & OTHER NOTES ON PROBLEMS
+### Precreated SGs

+One issue I ran into is I created my own SG that I continually wanted to use.
+Once the EC2 instance is created, I go to Console > EC2 > Actions > Networking > SGs to add mine.

+### Killing and recreating instances

+If I kill an instance and only want to recreate a new version of it with no changes, terraform will not do this smoothly.
+I need to manually go to Console > EC2 > Actions > Networking > Manually Disassociation Elastic IP Address.
+This forces a change to the EC2 instance that terraform knows it can only fix by creating a new instance.

+### ACLs
-As you move around you'll need to log in to the AWS Console and add your local IP address to the EC2: Network ACLs.
+As you move around you'llneed to log in to the AWS Console and add your local IP address to the EC2: Network ACLs.
 Here's an example of one I had in the past...
 ![](https://raw.githubusercontent.com/nealalan/EC2_Ubuntu_LEMP/master/ACLsshlist.png)
 Also, I now have the flexibility to totally recreate the websever through a few small script changes if I make major site changes, add a new domain name or need to upgrade to the latest LTS of Ubuntu.